AdrienChampion/induction_for_dummies/src/smt/readme.md

 Z3 version 4.8.13 - 64 bit
 ```

-While we recommend Z3 for this series of posts, other efficient solvers exist and include
+While we recommend Z3 here, other efficient solvers exist and include [Alt-Ergo][ae], [CVC4][cvc4]
-[Alt-Ergo][ae], [CVC4][cvc4] and [Yices 2][yices].
-Solvers tend to be good at distinct kinds of
+and [Yices 2][yices].
+Solvers tend to be good at distinct kinds of problem from each other, and
-problem from each other, and verification frameworks routinely run several of them in parallel,
+verification frameworks routinely run several of them in parallel, wait for the quickest answer,
-wait for the quickest answer, and discard solver instances that are still running.
+and discard solver instances that are still running.

 <!-- Last, while we recommend having Z3 available locally, you can run the examples in this section
 using only the [Z3 online playground][z3 online].
-Beware that all following posts about induction
+Beware that all following chapters about induction
 require to have Z3 in your path. -->